Builtins

 Semantics¶

-builtin can be called at comptime or runtime but it
+The @get_symbol_id builtin can be called at comptime or runtime but it

 is not allowed to appear during layout evaluation.
 The input symbol

-must have been advertised using @export_symbol
+must have been advertised using @export_symbol.

 @get_symbol_value¶